-20 19 Responsibility 1.
-Create the Victoria Reconciliation Dialogues Mayor's Office; Council; Staff, Songhees and Esquimalt Nations 2.
-Determine appropriate context for the Sir John A. Macdonald Statue Council; Staff 3.
-Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first Staff with Songhees and Esquimalt Nations and other Indigenous support 20: 20 4.
-Establish an Indigenous Relations function Staff with Songhees and Esquimalt Nations guidance and support 5.
-Appoint Indigenous Elders in Residence to provide advice on municipal programs, initiatives and operations Council (appoint); Staff and Songhees and Esquimalt Nations guidance 6.
-Explore co-governance of Meegan (Beacon Hill Park) and shoreline areas with the Lekwungen speaking people Council with Songhees and Esquimalt Nations guidance 20 21 7.
-Pursue co-governance of Meegan (Beacon Hill Park) and shoreline areas with the Lekwungen speaking people Council with Songhees and Esquimalt Nations guidance
+2019 Responsibility 1.
+Create the Victoria Reconciliation Dialogues Continuing in 2020 Mayor's Office; Council; Staff, Songhees and Esquimalt Nations 2.
+Determine appropriate context for the Sir John A. Macdonald Statue Continuing in 2020 Council; Staff 3.
+Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first Continuing in 2020 Staff with Songhees and Esquimalt Nations and other Indigenous support 202 0 4.
+Establish an Indigenous Relations function Staff with Songhees and Esquimalt Nations guidance and support Explore co-governance of Meegan (Beacon Hill Park) and shoreline Council with Songhees and

-2022 Responsibility 8.
-Increase protection for Indigenous cultural heritage sites in land use and development processes Staff Ongoing 9.
+202 1 3.
+Appoint Indigenous Elders in Residence to provide advice on municipal programs, initiatives and operations Council (appoint); Staff and Songhees and Esquimalt Nations guidance 7.
+Pursue co-governance of Meegan (Beacon Hill Park) and shoreline areas with the Lekwungen speaking people Council with Songhees and Esquimalt Nations guidance 202 2 Responsibility 3.
+Increase protection for Indigenous cultural heritage sites in land use and development processes Staff Ong going 9.
 Continue working with and adapting the Witness Reconciliation Program Council with Songhees and Esquimalt Nations 10.
 Create opportunities for Indigenous contractors and employers through City infrastructure projects and contracts Staff 11.
 Work with the Songhees and Esquimalt Nations on First Nations economic development projects Staff 12.
 Advocate for First Nations representation on CRD Board Council 13.
 Work with the Songhees and Esquimalt Nations to facilitate the completion of the Longhouse in Beacon Hill Park Staff 14.
 Work with the Songhees and Esquimalt Nations to establish a reburial site Staff 15.
 Support the restoration of Indigenous place names Staff 16.
 Advocate for decolonization of policies and practices at the provincial and federal levels Council 17.
 Increase awareness and support for Indigenous culture, history and viewpoints in everyone's daily life via education Council; Staff

-STRATEGIC OBJECTIVE THREE
+STRATEGIC OBJECTIVE THREE Affordable Housing

-Affordable Housing

-- > Decrease in number of people spending more than 30% of income on housing - > Decrease in homelessness (Point-In-Time Count numbers go down) - > Quadruple the number of 'Missing Middle' housing units - > Increase number of co-op housing units - > Increase in rental apartment and housing vacancy rate - > Increase in percentage of Victoria residents who own their own homes - > Victoria is seen as development friendly - > Neighbourhoods are diverse, accessible and affordable across all ages, incomes and abilities
+- Decrease in number of people spending more than 30 per cent of income on housing - Decrease in homelessness (Point-In-Time Count numbers go down) - Quadruple the number of 'Missing Middle' housing units - Increase number of co-op housing units - Increase in rental apartment and housing vacancy rate - Increase in percentage of Victoria residents who own their own homes - Victoria is seen as development friendly - Neighbourhoods are diverse, accessible and affordable across all ages, incomes and abilities